Sienci-Labs/Resources/gsender/ytsb-gs-transition.md

 #### **Tools Management**

-The Tools tab now contains sections to help you surface your project, tune your machine, and create shortcuts or gamepad profiles.
-Here you can change your keyboard customization, and gamepad support has editable profiles for enhanced control.
-In this short video, you can see the classic version referencing the surfacing and calibrate tools, then we flip to the new U and the tools tab.
+The Tools tab now contains all the widgets for surfacing your project, tuning your machine, as well as creating keyboard shortcuts and gamepad profiles.
+In this short video, you can see where the Surfacing and Calibrate Tools are on Classic gSender, then we flip over to the Tools tab on the New U.

 ![](/_images/_gsender/_transition/gs_tr_surface.gif){.align-center .size-full}

 #### **Streamlined Configuration Menu**

 The Config menu has been refined to display only relevant sections based on your machine's connection status and selected profile.
-It's a combination of your old preferences section mixed with the old firmware section, so all your settings are in one place.
-In this short video, you can see these tools moved from the top right to the bottom left corner of the screen.
+It's a combination of the   preferences mixed with the  firmware settings, so now all  settings are in one place.
+In this short video, you can see these moved from the top right (Classic) to the bottom left corner of the screen (New U).

 ![](../_images/_gsender/_transition/gs_tr_firmwarenew.gif){.align-center .size-full}